SriramLabUMD/NetRed/README.md

 ## Instructions

 This program is intended for use in reducing the results of Flux Balance Analysis (FBA) simulations.
-For details of the algorithm, please refer to the associated publication:
+For details of the algorithm, please refer to the associated publication.

-Lugar, D., Mack, S., & Sriram, G. (2020).
-NetRed, an algorithm to reduce genome-scale metabolic networks and facilitate the analysis of flux predictions. *Metabolic Engineering*, doi: 10.1016/j.ymben.2020.11.003

-*If used, please cite the publication above*

 ### Inputs